mesosphere/cnvs/README.md

 * Clone the repository: `git clone https://github.com/mesosphere/cnvs.git`
 * Install with [npm](https://www.npmjs.com/): `npm install cnvs`

+# Requirements

+Node 9.4.x is required.
+We suggest using [nvm](https://github.com/creationix/nvm) or [n](https://github.com/tj/n) to keep multiple Node versions on your system.

 # Project Structure

 Within the download or check-out you'll find the following directories and files: